jzone1366/dots/README.md

 ## Disclaimer
 This is a work in progress.
 This is also set to defaults that I use and may not work correctly on your machine.
-I currently use these settings on my Macbook at work and on my Linux Mint Machine at home.
+This is used exclusively on macbooks now and may not work correctly on other distros.

 ## TODO: